 - No’s Received

-And here are some bonus sales KPIs that may not necessarily be part of your sales funnel, but are still leading indicators that drive the right behavior and generate activity you may want to track:
+And here are some bonus sales KPIs that may not necessarily be a direct part of your sales funnel, but are still leading indicators often driven by the marketing team that drives interest from sales prospects you may want to track:

 - Networking Events Attended

 - Blogs Written